anasibrahim05/News-Topic-Clissifier-using-BERT-/README.md

 # 📰 News Topic Classifier Using BERT

-A Natural Language Processing (NLP) project that fine-tunes the **BERT (bert-base-uncased)** transformer model to classify news headlines into four categories using the **AG News Dataset** from Hugging Face.
+A Natural Language Processing (NLP) project that fine-tunes the **BERT (bert-base-uncased)** transformer model to classify news headlines into topic categories using the **AG News Dataset** from Hugging Face.

 ---

 ## 📌 Project Overview

-This project demonstrates how to build a complete text classification pipeline using a pre-trained transformer model.
-Instead of training a language model from scratch, BERT is fine-tuned on the AG News dataset using the Hugging Face Transformers library.
+This project demonstrates how to build a complete NLP text classification pipeline using a pre-trained BERT model.
+The model is fine-tuned on the AG News dataset to automatically classify news headlines into one of four categories.

-The application can classify a news headline into one of the following categories:
+### News Categories

 - 🌍 World
 - ⚽ Sports